dansmyers/IntroToCS-Fall-2019/Labs/4-Conditionals.md

 the logical operators to combine the results of more than one test.

+## Play RPS

+Once you have the RPS program finished, you and your partner can take turns playing a few rounds.
+Fix any bugs you encounter or any stylistic elements that you don't like.

 ## Printing an Object

 Write a program containing this code fragment and see what happens when you run it.